Top 10 Things to Do in Victoria Falls, Zambia

 You have 2 choices, to access Victoria Falls from Zambia or from Zimbabwe (I recommend Zambia).
 If via Zimbabwe, you fly to Harare the Capital, and connect to Victoria Falls Airport (you can also fly directly to this airport from Johannesburg).
 If via Zambia, you fly internationally into Lusaka and then connect domestically yo Harry Mwanga Nkumbula Airport in Livingstone (you can also fly directly to this airport from Kruger, South Africa).

 From Zambia side, you can take a bus from Lusaka directly to Livingstone every morning, takes about 7 hours.
-From Zimbabwe, the best way is a night train from Bulawayo.
+Alternatively, from Zimbabwe, the best way is a night train from Bulawayo.
 From Botswana, it’s just 2 hours from Kasane by bus.

 Do you Need a Visa for Victoria Falls?